msf4-0/DL4JRA/README.md

 ## **Contributing**

-We welcome any and all contributions through pull requests, whether it be bug fixes or new features
+We welcome any and all contributions through pull requests, whether it be bug fixes or new features.

 <!-- omit in toc -->
 ### **Installation steps for development**